Bad Breath in Elderly Adults

 - Rinse and gargle.
 Use an alcohol-free mouthwash before bed.

-- Drink enough fluids, especially if you have dry mouth.
+- Drink enough fluids, especially if you have a dry mouth.
 You can also use over-the-counter moisturizing gel.

 - See an oral medicine specialist.
 They can provide care for mucosal diseases, orofacial pain conditions, oral complications of cancer therapies, salivary gland disorders, and many other conditions.